Handling of Config Files

 dispatch-conf

-dispatch-conf is an improved alternative to etc-update that saves old versions of the configuration files
+dispatch-conf is an improved alternative to etc-update that archives old versions of the configuration files

-It has a configuration file /etc/dispatch-conf.conf where the directory to archive replaced config files can be specified
+It has a configuration file /etc/dispatch-conf.conf that defies the archive directory as:

 archive-dir=/etc/config-archive